-Evra patches are a form of contraception similar to the combined pill.
-They work by releasing a combination of female hormones (norelgestromin and ethinyl estradiol) over a three-week period, every month.
+Evra Patches are a form of contraception similar to the combined pill.
+They work by releasing a combination of female hormones (norelgestromin and ethinyl estradiol) over a 3-week period, every month.

 Just like the combined pill, the hormones in Evra cause changes in the mucus in your cervix, thin the uterine lining and prevent the monthly release of eggs from your ovaries, to prevent pregnancy.
 Evra patches do not protect from STIs.

-The Evra patch can be put on most areas of the body, as long as the area is dry, clean and not particularly hairy.
-It's important to make sure you do not apply the Evra patch to sore skin, easily irritated areas, breasts, genital areas or places that may be frequently rubbed by clothing, e.g. by a tight sports bra or corset.
-If you are worried that Evra patches may cause irritation after continuous use, you can change the placement of your Evra patch each week.
+The Evra Patch can be put on most areas of the body, as long as the area is dry, clean and not particularly hairy.
+It's important to make sure you do not apply the Evra Patch to sore skin, easily irritated areas, breasts, your genital area or places that may be frequently rubbed by clothing, e.g. by a tight sports bra or corset.
+If you are worried that Evra Patches may cause irritation after continuous use, you can change the placement of your Evra Patch each week.

-Evra patches are changed weekly over a three-week period, with a one-week patch-free period before starting the next cycle of patches.
+Evra Patches are changed weekly over a 3-week period, with a 1-week patch-free period before starting the next cycle of patches.
 During the patch-free week, you may get a withdrawal bleed similar to a light period, but will still be protected from pregnancy.
-Begin the next set of patches after exactly seven days, even if you are still bleeding.
+Begin the next set of patches after exactly 7 days, even if you are still bleeding.

-Evra patches are very sticky and very rarely fall off.
+Evra Patches are very sticky and very rarely fall off.
 You can still take showers and baths, go swimming, exercise and sweat – no regular activity should cause the patch to fall off, as it's designed to stay stuck.
-Don't use creams or lotions on the area around Evra as these can affect its stickiness.
+Don't use creams or lotions on the area around Evra, though, as these can affect its stickiness.

-If a patch has been off for more than twelve hours and you haven't noticed, when you reapply a new one, use alternative contraception such as condoms for the next 7 days, as Evra's effectiveness may have been affected.
+If a patch has been off for more than 12 hours and you haven't noticed, you apply a new one and use alternative contraception such as condoms for the next 7 days, as Evra's effectiveness may have been affected.

-A contraceptive patch is easier for some women to use as you only have to think about them once a week when you change them.
-Some women find it difficult to remember to take the pill every day at the same time, whereas Evra requires replacing just once every seven days.
+Contraceptive patches are easier for some women to use as you only have to think about them once a week when you change them.
+Some women find it difficult to remember to take the pill every day at the same time, whereas Evra requires replacing just once every 7 days.

 Another downside of the pill for some users is that its effectiveness can be affected by heavy bouts of diarrhoea or by vomiting.
 If you do get vomiting or diarrhoea while taking Evra, neither of these should affect protection against pregnancy.